Who We Are

 Andy holds a JD from the Georgetown University Law Center, earned a post-graduate degree in Philosophy, Politics and Economics while a Rhodes Scholar at New College Oxford, and has his BA from The Johns Hopkins University.
 He lives in Brookline, Massachusetts with his wife and three children and is an avid, life-long Boston Red Sox fan.

 Devon Long-Lytle has been a consultant with Sustainable Business Strategies since 2010.
 She assists companies in building their sustainability programs.
-Prior to joining SBS, Devon accumulated ten years of business experience in several different industries, most recently as a Senior Financial Analyst for two small Boston-based companies.
-Devon has also worked for the Center for Student Business at the University of Massachusetts at Amherst with eight student-run cooperatives, Framework:CR on training content creation, and at Accenture in Client Financial Management for six years.
+Prior to joining SBS, Devon accumulated ten years of experience in several different industries, most recently as a Senior Financial Analyst for two small Boston-based companies.
+Devon has also worked for the Center for Student Business at the University of Massachusetts at Amherst with eight student-run cooperatives, Framework:CR on training content, and at Accenture in Client Financial Management for six years.
 Devon holds a B.S. from the State University of New York at Albany in Finance and Management and an M.B.A. from the University of Massachusetts at Amherst.
-She also served as the 2010 President of the Net Impact Boston Professional chapter.
+She currently serves on the Board of Directors for the Natick Community Organic Farm and on the Advisory Council of the Net Impact Boston Professional chapter.

 Christi has more than 15 years of experience advising corporate and nonprofit clients on a range of strategic issues affecting the "triple bottom line."
 Currently, she advises corporate and national nonprofit clients as the Principal of Brand Potential, a firm she founded in 2006.
 Christi has served as a lead strategist, consultant, writer and editor for numerous CR reports and strategy projects in the manufacturing, financial services, food, beverage, pharmaceutical, waste management and apparel industries.
 She has counseled companies on sustainability, strategic philanthropy and community relations, and developed strategic CR communications and programming for some of the world's best-known brands, including: Walmart, Procter & Gamble, Morgan Stanley, Capital One, CVS, SBC and Adobe Systems.
 Christi earned her B.A. in English with a minor in Russian language and literature from Tufts University.
 She is an enthusiastic world traveler, avid cook and amateur photographer.
 Christi resides in Newburyport, MA with her husband.